Usability Heuristic Assessment

 6) Have information and instructions available that allow users to recognize options, actions, etc., rather than forcing them to rely on their memory.

-7) Have the flexibility to allow experienced users to find faster ways to reach their goals.
+7) Have the flexibility to allow experienced users to find faster ways to achieve their goals.

-8) Avoid confusion by limiting the information available only to what is relevant to the specific tasks the user is performing.
+8) Avoid confusion by limiting the available information to only what is relevant to the specific tasks that the user is performing.

 9) Provide help using simple language about errors and their solutions.

-10) List the steps in a simple, searchable documentation that helps to overcome problems.
+10) List the steps in simple, searchable documentation that helps overcome problems.

 Heuristic evaluation is a method that has great potential for evaluating usability.
 However, like other methods, it also has its pros and cons.